 The McKnight Foundation’s arts program is one of the oldest and largest of its kind in the country.

-The 2016 McKnight Visual Artist Fellowship application cycle has closed.
-The eight 2016 fellows will be announced no later than Monday, June 6.
+The 2016 McKnight Visual Artist Fellowship recipients have been announced.
 The 2017 McKnight Visual Artist Fellowship application cycle will open in late January 2017.

 Established in 1981, the McKnight Artist Fellowships provide annual, unrestricted cash awards to outstanding mid-career Minnesota artists in eleven areas.
 Eight arts organizations oversee the administration of the fellowships and structure their own programs to respond to the unique challenges of different creative disciplines.